Balqiskinanti/IDAssignment1/README.md

 ### Features
 #### Existing Features:
 * Main page : allows potential recruiters to see my brief introduction, skills and contact form.
-   * Contact Form: allows potential recruiters to easily mail me by filling out name, email (for furthe contact), company's name, message.
+   * Contact Form: allows potential recruiters to easily mail me by filling out name, email (for further contact), company's name, message.
 * Education : allows potential recruiters to see my education history and achievements.
 * Projects: allows potential recruiters to see the projects I have done so far with links to go to the actual website that i have built.
 * Expericence: allows potential recruiters to see my work experience in details.